-This site is a touristic guide containing useful information on how to discover and visit Turin,
+This site want to be a travel guide with useful information on how to get

-Turin is a city of Italy, rich in history and culture, that offers tourists more than 40 cultural sites to visit including castles, royal residences, parks and museums.
-Do not miss: the Egyptian Museum and the National Cinema Museum.
+Turin offers to the tourists more than 40 cultural sites to visit including castles, royal esidences and museums.
+Do not miss the Egyptian Museum, the National Museum of Cinema and the renewed Automobile Museum.

-In addition to the Royal Residences, the old dynasties left to the Province of Turin a great heritage; the entire territory is scattered with magnificent manors and enchanting castles, completely restored in recent years and currently open to visitors.
-Over the centuries, the alpine region was also an area for important fortifications, like the Fort of Exilles in Val Susa, the Fort Bramafam of Bardonecchia and the Fort of Fenestrelle, the most impressive of all and considered the largest masonry structure after the Great Wall of China.
+In addition to the royal residences, the ancient dynasties have left to the Province of Turin a legacy of inestimable value.
+The entyre territory is dotted by magnificent palaces and castles recently restored and now can be visited.
+The subalpine region, too, was interested in the past by intense fortification activities including the Fort of Exilles in Val Susa, the Fort Bramafam in Bardonecchia and the Fort of Fenestrelle, the most impressive of all, considered the largest masonry construction after the Great Wall of China.

 The mountains of the territory of the Province of Turin are not only popular ski resorts but also natural paradises, ideal to spend pleasant moments of relaxation on the 550 km of downhill runs (with night lighting) and more than 100 km of cross-country trails equipped with new facilities and prestigious ski schools, Bardonecchia and the Via Lattea (Cesana, Sansicario, Claviere, Pragelato, Sauze d 'Oulx and Sestriere) where in 2006 took place the spectacular Winter Olympic Games.